 The Office is in Dublin.
-There may be a requirement to attend official business in locations outside of Dublin.
-When absent from home and headquarters on official duty, appropriate travelling expenses and subsistence allowances will apply in line with civil service regulations.
+Due to the nature of the work of the ODPP there might be occasions in which our employees must attend official business in locations outside of Dublin.
+When absent from home and headquarters on official duty, appropriate travelling expenses and subsistence allowances will be paid in line with civil service regulations.